American fugitives in Cuba: 1960s – 1980s

-Increase

 Between 1967 and 1968 dozens of Black Panthers found refuge in Cuba.
-Eldridge Cleaver went to reside Cuba in 1968 and asked for Cuba to militarily train Black Panthers, the proposition was declined.
+Eldridge Cleaver went to reside Cuba in 1968 and asked for Cuba to train Black Panthers militarily, the proposition was declined.
 By 1969 various Black Panthers in Cuba complained of not being allowed to organize their party or discuss African culture, and arrests following protesting conditions in Cuba or asking to leave the country.
+No Black Panther Party members hijacked planes in 1967 or 1968.
+It wasn't until William Lee Brent, a Bay Area Black Panther, who on June 17, 1969, hijacked Trans World Airlines Flight 154 to Cuba.
+Hijackings committed by Blacks in the US bound to Cuba between 1968 and May 1969 were exclusively escaped criminals or political activists but none of them were Black Panther Party members.
+It was only after William Lee Brent's hijacking that other Black Panthers would find political exile in Cuba.
+Most moved on to Algiers where Eldridge Cleaver, Minister of Information for the Black Panther Party, headed the International Section of the BPP.
+Many exiled Panthers and former hijackers now turned Panthers, made up Cleavers group.

-Between 1968 and 1972 over 130 airplane hijackings occurred in the United States, all hijackers aiming to fly their planes to Cuba to find refuge.
+Most hijackers who complained about their mistreatment while in Cuba were disillusioned with Cuba being a utopia for Revolutionaries.
+Most of them were also barely out of their teens and idealistic, expecting a heroes' welcome by the communist government.
+They were not prepared for the reality of socialism and culture shock.
+Between 1968 and 1972 over 130 airplane hijackings occurred in the U.S., all hijackers aiming to fly their planes to Cuba to find refuge.
 Many hijackers regarded themselves as revolutionaries but one noted hijacker was a Cuban exile who simply wanted to return home to eat his mother's food.
 Most hijackers were interviewed by Cuban authorities and either sent to live in the "Hijackers House" dormitory or work in labor camps.
 Huey P. Newton found himself residing in Cuba in 1974 and mostly kept to himself in his home in Santa Clara.
 Assata Shakur would find refuge in Cuba later in 1984.
 By the time Shakur resided in Cuba the Cuban government had relaxed procedures used on fugitives residing in Cuba and mainly left her to her own devices.

-Later status
+Modern status

-Since the resumption of relations with the United States and the trades of imprisoned spies some have suspected fugitives in Cuba may be extradited to the United States but no extraditions have occurred.

-List
+Since the U.S. and Cuba restored diplomatic relations in 2015, ending a 54-year stretch of hostility, extradition policy has become a key foreign policy issue.
+Since the late 2010s, relations have deteriorated in part to disagreements on fugitive extradition.
+In 2016, American magazine The New Yorker reported that despite prisoner exchanges, Cuba has not extradited suspected U.S. fugitives.
+In 2018, Cuba extradited a fugitive from New Jersey back to the U.S. after initially refusing extradition in 2014.
+The U.S. government proposed legislation in 2022 to force greater Cuban compliance with their existing extradition treaty.
+In 2025, the U.S. formally listed Cuba as uncooperative in fugitive extradition, some of which were wanted by American authorities on international terrorism charges.